 The 1903-04 Season.

-On Saturday 12th September 1903 the opening match of the season saw Abertillery play the Abertillery Crusaders at the park, Abertillery.
+On Saturday 12th of September 1903, the opening match of the season saw Abertillery play the Abertillery Crusaders at the park, Abertillery.
 The teams were as follows – Abertillery, Back – C. Tamplin: Threequarter backs – R. Evans (Captain); E. W. Watkins; D. Francis and C. Hodges: Half-backs – G. Evans and J. James: Forwards – J. Webb; T. Dykes; J. Welsh; S. George; R. Baker; J. Jones; T. Thomas and A, Jones: The Abertillery Crusaders, Back – J. Weeks: Threequarter backs – L. Evans; W. Jones; R. Jones and T. Bull: Half-backs – A. Robbins and W. Meredith: Forwards – D. Jones; Evans; T. Davies; A. Harris; T. Daggar T. Williams; R. Gill and W. Davies: Other players registered for the Crusaders at this time included – Evans; G. Shaw; Price; R. Gill and Oakland:

 Mr W. G. Wilkins Presentation.

-On Saturday 31st October 1903 a Smoking Concert was held at Wilkins Temperance Hotel, Abertillery in connection with the Abertillery Crusaders.
+On Saturday 31st of October 1903, a Smoking Concert was held at Wilkins Temperance Hotel, Abertillery in connection with the Abertillery Crusaders.
 Mr J. Corbett presented the host Mr W. G. Wilkins with a silver mounted ebony walking stick (supplied by Mr Purnell, newsagent of Abertillery) for services rendered to the Abertillery Crusaders Rugby Football Club season 1902-03.
-Mr Wilkins had retired form the post on the 10th October 1903.
+Mr Wilkins had retired form the post on the 10th of October 1903.
 At the presentation concert Mr Jack Evans sang “For He’s a Jolly Good Fellow” and other songs were rendered by Mr B. Harrison, Mr F. Ace, Mr S. Edwards, Mr A. Beynon, Mr J. James, Mr W. Morgan and Mr D. Williams.

 The Abertillery Athletic Association Meeting.

-In June 1904 at an unusual meeting of the Athletic Association at the Buckley’s Temperance Hotel, Oak Street, Abertillery, the chairman Mr W. H. Hiley spoke of the unexplained absence of the treasurer Mr R. Waygood, the committee were unable to present a balance sheet on the clubs financial position.
-It was decided to appoint Mr J. Boots and Mr J. Corbett to wait on Mr Waygood or to obtain from him the the books etc.
+In June 1904 at an unusual meeting of the Athletic Association at the Buckley’s Temperance Hotel, Oak Street, Abertillery, the chairman Mr W. H. Hiley spoke of the unexplained absence of the treasurer Mr R. Waygood, the committee were unable to present a balance sheet on the club’s financial position.
+It was decided to appoint Mr J. Boots and Mr J. Corbett to wait on Mr Waygood or to obtain from him the books etc.

-In the meantime Mr W. J. Phillips the Football Section secretary gave a report on the football section as follows – It had not been a very successful season, there had been several difficulties that they had to contend with including the weather and other causes and they were out of pocket.
+In the meantime, Mr W. J. Phillips the Football Section secretary gave a report on the football section as follows – It had not been a very successful season, there had been several difficulties that they had to contend with including the weather and other causes and they were out of pocket.
 The total receipts for the year amounted to £125.
 15s.
 0d. including a donation of £25 from the Welsh Rugby Union.
 The expenditure amounted to £138.
 3s.
 1d. including – Players travelling expenses of £87.
 17s.
 0d: Insurance of £19.
 10s.
 6d: Welsh Rugby Union and Monmouthshire League penalty fees £4.
 4s.
 0d: Printing and posting expenses £7.
 12s.
 6d: Jersey’s and Knickers (Shorts) £9.
 14s.
 0d: Footballs £2.
 2s.
 11d: An Abercarn penalty of £2.
 0s.
 0d: This all left a deficiency of £12.
 7s.
 7d.
 In connection with the Ince Challenge Cup the receipts were £9.
 11s 0d. with an expenditure of £6.
 11s.
 0d. and they had to pay £3.
 3s.
 0d. to get re-admittance into the Monmouthshire League.
-It was suggested the they wait until the following month where a proposal to disband the association would be put forth.
+It was suggested that they wait until the following month where a proposal to disband the association would be put forth.

 The Abertillery Athletic Association went through some changes in their set-up, they re-structured and carried on organising the different teams affiliated to them.
 (More information to come).